thoughtspot/thoughtspot.github.io/_end-user/search/use-searchiq.md

 6. When your answer appears, you may also see one or more of these messages:

-   * Interpretation: You'll see how different words you typed were understood.
+   * Interpretation: You can see how different words you typed were understood.

      ![]({{ site.baseurl }}/images/searchiq_interpreted.png "SearchIQ interpretation")